souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     ```shell
     mvn -Pnative -Dagent exec:exec@java-agent
     ```
     The agent generates the configuration files in a subdirectory of `target/native/agent-output`.
-Those files will be automatically used if you run your build with the agent enabled.
+Those files will be automatically used by the `native-image` tool if you pass the appropriate options.

 3. Now build a native executable directly with Maven:

     ```shell
     mvn -Pnative -Dagent package
     ```
-    When the command completes a native executable, `fortune`, is generated in the `/target` directory of the project and ready for use.
+    When the command completes a native executable, _fortune_, is created in the _/target_ directory of the project and ready for use.

     The executable's name is derived from the artifact ID, but you can specify any custom name in the `native-maven-plugin` plugin within a <configuration> node:
     ```xml
     <configuration>
-        <imageName>futureteller</imageName>
+        <imageName>fortuneteller</imageName>
     </configuration>
     ```

-4. Run the demo by launching a native executable directly or with the Maven profile:
+4. Run the demo directly or with the Maven profile:

     ```shell
     ./target/fortune